LabhouseMobile/audio_app_landing/content/markdown/tmp/dpa.md

    2. **Physical** **Security**

-      Physical components of the SUMMARY AI Network are housed in facilities (“Facilities”) controlled by an ISO 27001 certified company or in Facilities which meet or exceed all of the following physical security requirements:
+      Physical components of the SUMMARY AI Network are housed in facilities (“Facilities”) which meet or exceed all of the following physical security requirements:

 1) **Physical Access Controls.** Physical barrier controls are used to prevent unauthorized entrance to the Facilities both at the perimeter and at building access points.
 Passage through the physical barriers at the Facilities requires either electronic access control validation (e.g., card access systems, etc.) or validation by human security personnel (e.g., contract or in-house security guard service, receptionist, etc.).
 Employees and contractors are assigned photo-ID badges that must be worn while the employees and contractors are at any of the Facilities.
 Visitors are required to sign-in with designated personnel, must show appropriate identification, are assigned a visitor ID badge that must be worn while the visitor is at any of the Facilities, and are continually escorted by authorized employees or contractors while visiting the Facilities.